By The Industry For The Industry

 IBC also moved from the UK to the Netherlands.
 After very careful research into venues capable of meeting the very specific demands of IBC, the Amsterdam RAI was chosen, hosting its first IBC in July 1992 (the normal September dates not being available that year).
 From 1994 IBC became an annual event, and it has remained in Amsterdam ever since.

 Today IBC’s management is continually looking at ways to develop the event to meet the rapidly changing needs of the industry.
 It has extended its reach, for example, becoming one of the most influential events in digital cinema worldwide, thanks to its ability to demonstrate to the very highest standards as well as host top-level debates.
-It has also extended its reach into other digital communications media, like mobile television and digital signage.
+It has also extended its reach into other digital communications media, like mobile television and digital signage, such as the Connected World.

 IBC remains the leading event on the global stage for everyone involved in content creation, management and delivery.
 By remaining close to its industry roots it continues to deliver a conference and exhibition which are comprehensive, stimulating and relevant to the real needs of its visitors.